 - Bake for 25-35 minutes, or until the top starts to turn golden.

-- Allow to cool for about 15 minutes, then cut into bars (thirds lengthwise, then eight across).
+- Allow to cool – for at least 15 minutes, then cut into bars (thirds lengthwise, then eight across).

 These granola bars can be stored in a container for a couple weeks (if they last that long).